-Not long left until Christmas, which means London is in full festive swing.
-Elaborate light installations and beautiful decorations adorn every corner, there’s a Christmas tree in every shop and a festive sandwich, burger or drink in every restaurant and bar.
+It’s not long left until Christmas, which means London is in full festive swing.
+Elaborate light installations and beautiful decorations hang on every street, there’s a Christmas tree in every shop and a special festive sandwich, burger or drink in every restaurant and bar.

 People are flocking to the Christmas markets and ice-rinks to feast on German sausages, guzzle mulled-wine by the gallon and skate in the shadow of iconic landmarks.

 London has so much going on over the festive period that it can sometimes get a little overwhelming, and this is where us bloggers come in.
 We spend all of our time, and money, exploring the city and writing about it to help others see what London has to offer.
 This is why I decided to ask some of the London blogging community and find out what their favourite things to do in London in winter were.

 Hope you enjoy, and make sure to check out these guy’s awesome blogs and social pages too!

 The best things to do in London in Winter: